Conscious Capitalism – A Radical Transformation of Business Culture

 The solution, which Raj and his colleagues have carefully laid out, is to rebuild a business culture based on enlightened “conscious capitalism.”
 Businesses designed and led on the basis of conscious capitalism understand that success is a function of healthy, mutually beneficial relationships in the business ecology, including customers, suppliers, investors, employees, unions, communities, regulators, government and, critically, the natural environment on which we all rely.

-Among the questions to be probed:
+Among the questions Raj will address:

 Join the conversation and be part of the solution.

 We’re proud and excited to welcome Raj Sisodia to the podium at this Long Now Boston community conversation.